-- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th September to 24th October 2007 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 9.1.2 The Contractor was repeatedly reminded to improve and provide sufficient temporary drainage system on-site to prevent silty runoff to marine and stream courses.
-The Contractor was reminded to provide sufficient dust suppression mitigation measures especially during earth movement (loading and unloading), at haul road (vehicle movement) and large soils stockpiles.
-In addition, the Contractor was reminded to provide sufficient temporary drainage at the turfing areas. - 9.1.3 Although the buffer zones for Stream A, B, and C were basically intact, sedimentation was however observed in Stream B and C, and the abundance of aquatic fauna, in particular caridian shrimps, was found very low.
-The Contractor was urged to provide effective measures to prevent silty runoff to streams. - 9.1.4 Same as the last reporting month, no additional rectification work except maintenance of the existing silt fence was done by the Contractor.
-Regarding the retained trees, the Contractor shall take the following measures: - Carry out surgery to damaged trees; - Report the cause of death of tree T925; - Re-fix the label of retained tree for easy identification; - Maintain the tree protection zone required and remove all construction material / debris from the tree protection zone; - More frequent watering for transplanted trees, planted vegetation and hydroseeded grass; - Rectify the mal-pruning practice of the transplanted trees. - 9.1.5 One environmental complaint / summon regarding dust nuisance was received during the reporting month. - 9.1.6 The ET will keep track of the EM&A programme with respect to compliance of environmental requirements and the proper implementation of all necessary mitigation measures.
+- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th October to 24th November 2007 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 9.1.2 The Contractor was reminded to provide sufficient dust suppression mitigation measures especially during earth movement (loading and unloading), at haul road (vehicle movement) and large soils stockpiles. - 9.1.3 The Contractor was reminded to dispose and stockpiles of the construction waste properly. - 9.1.4 Although the buffer zones for Stream A, B, and C were basically intact, sedimentation was however observed in Stream B and C, and the abundance of aquatic fauna, in particular caridian shrimps, was still found very low. - 9.1.5 Regarding the retained trees, the Contractor shall take the following measures: - Carry out surgery to damaged trees; - Report the cause of death of tree T925; - Re-fix the label of retained tree for easy identification; - Maintain the tree protection zone required and remove all construction material / debris from the tree protection zone; - More frequent watering for transplanted trees, planted vegetation and hydroseeded grass; and - Rectify the mal-pruning practice of the transplanted trees. - 9.1.6 No environmental complaint / summon was received during the reporting month. - 9.1.7 The ET will keep track of the EM&A programme with respect to compliance of environmental requirements and the proper implementation of all necessary mitigation measures.